-All Elddis Caravans have been European Commission Whole Vehicle Type Approved via the Vehicle Certification Agency (VCA).
+All Elddis Caravans have been European Commission Whole Vehicle Type Approved.
 In order to ensure your new caravan is safe to use, Elddis are members of and have been inspected by the following bodies.

 NCC who operated a certification scheme to ensure compliance with the European safety standards for caravans.